 Present Editorial Duties

-In the role of Editorial Director, my third role at Wonderful Machine, I am ultimately the comprehensive editor, copyeditor, occasional factchecker (a result of all of my teaching experience, checking on students’ sources), and format editor.
+In the role of Editorial Director, my third role at Wonderful Machine, I was the comprehensive editor, copyeditor, occasional factchecker (a result of all of my teaching experience, checking on students’ sources), and format editor.

 With certain newer writers my role was as a comprehensive editor, walking the writers through the article’s organization and focus.
 Then I would copyedit to correct all line-level errors and imprecisions.
 After the writer loaded the article onto the CMS, I became the format editor, where I continued copyediting but also paid attention to (1) the way images accompanied the text, (2) the file size and presentation of images, and (3) the SEO features of the text (effective slugs, meta descriptions, properly formatted links, keyword density, structured data schemas, alt text).